TheLeeLab/driftCorrection/README.md

 # driftCorrection
-Fiducial and RCC-based drift correction for SMLM data
+Fiducial and RCC-based drift correction for SMLM data in MATLAB.